jpamata/jpamata.github.io/about.md

 <h2>This Blog</h2>

-Powered by GitHub Pages, Jekyll, Namecheap, and Indigo.
+Powered by GitHub Pages, Jekyll, Namecheap, and Indigo by [Kopplin](https://github.com/sergiokopplin/indigo).